peverett/KatjasMirror/README.md

 facebook with the inspirational quotes.

-This project is to make a 'magic mirror' - essentially, a small picture frame with one-way mirror glass, a small microcontroller board, TFT display and SD memory card that will deliver an inspirational quote at the touch of a button.
+This project is to make a 'magic mirror' - essentially, a small picture frame with one-way mirror glass, a microcontroller board, TFT display and SD memory card that will deliver an inspirational quote at the touch of a button.

 ## Hardware